LiftVortex/NormalSmith/README.md

   Appreciation to the developers and contributors who continue to improve the .NET ecosystem.

 - **Inspiration and Contributions:**
-  Thanks to all contributors and users who provide feedback and help improve Normal Smith.
+  Thanks to all contributors and users who provide feedback and help improve Normal Smithy.